gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 🟡 **Important clarifications**:

 * This operation does **not change** the original tuple.
 Instead, it **creates a new tuple** that contains only the selected items.
 * The original tuple stays **exactly the same**.
-It’s like copying a part of the original Tuple into a new one — the original Tuple doesn’t get overwritten
+It’s like copying a part of the original Tuple into a new one, the original Tuple doesn’t get overwritten
 * So, slicing is a **safe way** to access just the part you need without worrying about losing or overwriting the full data.